Spider-Man 3: Theatrical

-Home video
+Home media

 Spider-Man 3 was released on Region 4 DVD (anamorphic widescreen) in Australia on September 18, 2007.
 For Region 2 in the United Kingdom, the film was released on October 15, 2007.
 Spider-Man 3 was released on DVD in Region 1 territories on October 30, 2007.
-The film is available in one-disc and two-disc editions, on both standard and Blu-ray formats, as well as packages with the previous films and a PSP release.
+The film is available in one-disc and two-disc editions, on both standard and Blu-ray formats, as well as packages with the previous films and a Universal Media Disc release.
 Sam Raimi, Tobey Maguire, Kirsten Dunst, James Franco, Thomas Haden Church, Topher Grace, Bryce Dallas Howard, Laura Ziskin, Avi Arad, and Grant Curtis are among those who contributed to the audio commentaries.

 Sony announced plans to create "one of the largest" marketing campaigns in Hollywood for the October 30, 2007 release of the DVD.
 Beginning with a partnership with Papa John's, Sony printed close to 8.5 billion impressions for pizza boxes, television, radio, and online ads.
 Sony also worked with Pringles Potato Crisp, Blu Tack, Jolly Time Pop Corn, and Nutella.
 Sony's Vice President of Marketing, Jennifer Anderson, stated the studio spent approximately 15% to 25% of its marketing budget on digital ad campaigns; from this, Papa John's sent text messages to mobile phones with ads.
 Anderson stated that there would be three sweepstakes held for consumers, where they would be able to win prizes from Sony and its promotional partners.